top of page

 "People are at their best when they realize they are connected."

-Launched in 2024 by Dan McFaddenSanghaNYC is a group that hosts virtual and in-person gatherings aimed at fostering a city-wide, conscious-minded community through teachings on mindfulness meditation and secular Buddhism.
+Launched in 2024 by Mindfulness Teacher Dan McFaddenSanghaNYC is a group that hosts virtual and in-person gatherings aimed at fostering a city-wide, conscious-minded community through teachings on mindfulness meditation and secular Buddhism.
 Events incorporate guided mindfulness meditation practice and group discussion on topics related to the practice of secular Buddhism and bringing mindfulness into your everyday life.
 No previous meditation experience or experience with Buddhism is necessary to attend our events.
 We are welcoming of all individuals regardless of race, gender, sexual orientation, religious affiliation, political party, ability level or country of origin.

 Our teachers are experienced and trained in facilitating mindfulness meditation practice and are equally versed in Buddhist ethics and principles, diversity and inclusivity codes of conduct, trauma-sensitive mindfulness and non-violent communication.
 Teachers and community members alike are also expected to adhere to our Community Guidelines for Ethical Conduct.
 Please take a moment to familiarize yourself with these guidelines.
 Above all, by joining SanghaNYC you agree to foster a group dynamic based on values of inclusivity, compassion and respect.

 SanghaNYC events are offered by donation, with 100% of donations going to supporting our teachers so that they may continue their education and we may continue to benefit from their teachings.
 Suggested donation for attending an event is $10-20 USD, however no one will be turned away due to lack of funds.
-If you cannot meet the suggested donation, please give from the heart what you are able.
+If you cannot meet the suggested donation, please give what you are able.
 Donations may be made via PayPal or Venmo, or you may contact us to donate by other means by emailing contactsanghanyc@gmail.com

 Find community, learn mindfulness meditation and cultivate Buddhist ethics by joining SanghaNYC!